The dynamical lineage of field ultra-diffuse galaxies: Methodology

-To obtain the PCA \textit{loading} values we maintain the following steps every time : (1) we perform PCA analysis, (2) take vector-sum of the first two principal components and normalize the loadings with the highest loading, (3) identify the parameter which has largest \textit{loading} and normalize other \textit{loading}s with that, (4) eliminate the parameter with insignificant loading and repeat.
-Following these steps, we perform PCA for UDGs, LSBs and dIrrs separately.
-For all rounds, we see the first two principal components explain nearly 80-90\% variance in the data.
-We note that the parameters with significantly large loadings consistently show the nearly similar trend, while the possibly insignificant parameters continue to become weaker.
-Finally, we end up with the final list of parameters to study the dynamics of our samples.
-We have employed \textit{sklearn} module in \textit{python} to perform the principal component analysis \citep{pedregosa2011scikit}
+To obtain the PCA loading values we follow these steps: (1) perform PCA analysis with the largest possible set of the structural and kinematical parameters for each galaxy class (2) take the vector-sum of the first two principal components with the largest eigenvalues (3) identify the parameter which has largest loading value and normalize other loadings by the same (4) eliminate the parameters with negligible loading values and repeat the procedure until the results converge.
+In all the cases, we see the first two principal components explain nearly 80-90\% variance in the data.
+Finally, we end up with the most relevant set of structural and kinematic parameters to study the dynamics of our galaxy samples.
+We employ the sklearn module in python to perform the principal component analysis.